SONY SDXC UHS II The Fastest Memory Card

 However, Sony decided only to include one single UHS-II Card slot!?!?
 But Still, this is a vast improvement over the previous generation of cards, and we love it.

 The SONY SDXC UHS-II might seem a bit pricey.
-However, for the performance, it is in my opinion worth it, and until other options come up that can potentially deliver on this speed.
-The SDXC UHS II is the best ways to maximize your high-performance camera and both imaging and video applications.
+However, for the performance, it is in my opinion worth it, and until other options come up that can potentially deliver at this speed.
+The SDXC UHS-II is the best ways to maximize your high-performance camera and both imaging and video applications.

 This is the best card I own regarding speed.
 Used on my HP Spectre x360 internal UHS-II SD slot and it achieves 240MB/s read and writes (considering the limitation of the internal UHS-II slots) – NOT a restriction by the sony card.
 I have tested MANY V90 cards, and the Sony G 128GB is by far faster than any option out there, usually by a factor of 2 or sometimes 3.
 The only thing that I wish for is that if Sony would make this official and have the card respond with V90 certification to truly unlock its potential in V90 cameras.
 Based on our testing, this should pass with flying colors and show at LEAST a V240 class or probably higher.